Yuri (Mexican singer): 1980–1989: Breakthrough, success and first marriage

 In 1985, Yuri departed from GAMMA and got signed with EMI, released the album Yo te pido amor, which earned her a Grammy Award nomination.
 The singles "Yo te pido amor", "Déjala", and "Dame un beso" became radio hits across Latin America.
 That same year, she appeared in Playboy magazine in a photoshoot by Pompeo Posar.
 Although she did not pose nude, the issue achieved high sales.

-In 1986, she released Un corazón herido, which featured the singles "Es ella más que yo", "Hoy me he vuelto a enamorar" and "Un corazón herido".
-The following year, she competed for the last time in the OTI Festival with "La locura de vivir" but received only one jury vote and got eliminated.
+In 1986, she released Un corazón herido, which featured the singles "Es ella más que yo", "Hoy me he vuelto a enamorar", and "Un corazón herido".
+The following year, she competed for the last time in the 16th Mexican national selection for the OTI Festival with "La locura de vivir" but received only one jury vote and did not qualify.
 The performance was considered a controversial moment of her career, being described as too bold for the festival.

 In 1988, Yuri released Aire, one of her most successful albums.
 The singles "Cuando baja la marea", "Qué te pasa" and "Amores clandestinos" topped charts throughout Latin America.
 "Qué te pasa" set a record on Billboard Hot Latin Tracks as the longest-running number-one song of the 1980s, remaining at the top for 16 consecutive weeks and on the chart for a total of 33 weeks.

 Following this success, executives Marcos Maynard and Manuel Calderón signed Yuri to CBS (now Sony Music).
 Her next album, Isla del Sol, incorporated a mix of dance, rap, pop, rock, and ballads, and produced hits such as the Hot Latin Tracks number-one single "Hombres al borde de un ataque de celos", "Imposible amarte como yo", "No puedo más", and "Hola".
 She also received a Lo Nuestro Award.
 Years later, Isla del Sol entered the Brazilian market.
 Around this time, she recorded a duet with actor Don Johnson, a Spanish version of "A Better Place".
 To capitalize on her popularity, her former label EMI released the compilation Algo de mi vida, which included previously unreleased material recorded earlier in her career.

 In September 1989, Yuri released the album Sui Generis, which included the singles "Embrujada" and "Me tienes que querer".